apache/drill/_docs/manage-drill/015-configuring-drill-in-a-cluster.md

     service.command.<servicename>.heapsize.max
     service.command.<servicename>.heapsize.min

-### Drill Memory
-You can configure the amount of direct memory allocated to a Drillbit for query processing, as described in the section, ["Configuring Memory"](({{site.baseurl}}/docs/configuring-memory).

-### Memory in a MapR Cluster
-Memory and disk for Drill and other services that are not associated with roles on a MapR cluster are shared with other services.
-You manage the chunk of memory for these services in os heap settings in `warden.conf` and in configuration files of the particular service.
-The warden os heap settings are:

-    service.command.os.heapsize.percent
-    service.command.os.heapsize.max
-    service.command.os.heapsize.min

 For more information about managing memory in a MapR cluster, see the following sections in the MapR documentation:
 * [Memory Allocation for Nodes](http://doc.mapr.com/display/MapR40x/Memory+Allocation+for+Nodes)